h5bp/html5-boilerplate/docs/about-this-repo.md

 - We run a _dependency review_ scan to see if any newly added dependencies add known security flaws.
 This is important for even us, but for a project that uses a larger number of third party dependencies, this sort of check is vital.
-- Since we're fan of the "belt and suspenders" approach to security, we also run a _LGTM.com_ scan as well as the CodeQL scans.
-This tool, built on top of CodeQl can shake out different issues so it's nice to have the pair.
+- We also run a CodeQL scans to check for security issues and problems.
 - We push any changes to `main` to our [HTML5\-Boilerplate Template Repo](https://github.com/h5bp/html5-boilerplate-template)

 Since we've talked about some of our Actions, let's look at the full configuration